carpentries/instructor-training/instructors.md

 This was the first method we tried.

 *   We meet every week or every second week for an hour using Google Hangout or BlueJeans.
-    Each meeting is held twice (or even three times) to accommodate learners' timezones and because video conferencing systems can't handle 60+ people at once.
+    Each meeting is held twice (or even three times) to accommodate learners' time zones and because video conferencing systems can't handle 60+ people at once.
     Each meeting also uses an Etherpad for shared note-taking, and more importantly for asking and answering questions: